Alligator bait: Popular culture

-Adult black men were presented in a similar manner as the babies: A 2003 Museum of Florida History exhibit called The Art of Hatred: Images of Intolerance in Florida Culture included postcards that "depict black people getting eaten by alligators as a joke.
+Adult Black men were presented in a similar manner as the babies: A 2003 Museum of Florida History exhibit called The Art of Hatred: Images of Intolerance in Florida Culture included postcards that "depict black people getting eaten by alligators as a joke.
 'Free lunch in the Everglades, Florida' reads one."
 Such postcards were common well into the 1950s.
-The image of black children being put in peril to lure alligators remains present in popular culture in the 21st century.
+The image of Black children being put in peril to lure alligators remains present in popular culture in the 21st century.

 In her 1994 book Ceramic Uncles & Celluloid Mammies: Black Images and Their Influence on Culture, Patricia Turner, an African American studies professor who has researched the alligator bait cultural phenomenon, notes that stories of "alligator bait" are invariably narrated by whites, sometimes grouping "Negroes and dogs" together as similarly overawed with fear of alligators.
-There are no equivalent stories in 19th and 20th century black folklore collections.
+There are no equivalent stories in 19th and 20th century Black folklore collections.

-Turner argues that the repetitive, insistent "alligator bait" iconography of partially clothed young children placed in danger of predation by large reptiles is not so much a stereotype or an urban legend as wishcasting: "They implicitly advocate...aggression in eliminating an unwanted people...the alligator is an accomplice in an effort to eradicate, or at least intimidate, the black."
+Turner argues that the repetitive, insistent "alligator bait" iconography of semi-naked or naked young children placed in danger of predation by large reptiles is not so much a stereotype or an urban legend as wishful thinking: "They implicitly advocate ... aggression in eliminating an unwanted people ...
+[T]he alligator is an accomplice in an effort to eradicate, or at least intimidate, the black."
 Mechling is more sexually explicit, arguing that white storytellers use the culturally constructed idea of "alligator-ness" in these images and stories to symbolically emasculate African American and Native American men alike.
-Claudia Slate, a professor of English at Florida Southern College, makes an analogy to the terroristic practice of lynching in the United States and argues "Containment of African Americans was a top priority for southern whites, and instilling fear, whether by actual ropes or imagined reptile attacks, served this purpose."
+Claudia Slate, a professor of English at Florida Southern College, makes an analogy to the terroristic practice of lynching in the United States and argues that "containment of African Americans was a top priority for southern whites, and instilling fear, whether by actual ropes or imagined reptile attacks, served this purpose."